favour-olumese/ECX_30DaysOfCode/README.md

 * Users can then choose among a list of options (with numbers), whether to check their balance, send money, purchase airtime, etc.

-* For check balance, the user is prompted to provide his password (hard-coded by you.).
+* For checking the balance, the user is prompted to provide his password (hard-coded by you.).
 If correct, s/he is shown the balance—also hard-coded.

 * For sending money, the user is prompted to choose from a selection of banks, after which he provides an account number, and then an amount to send.
 And then a password, which if correct, would send the required amount, and deduct it from  the account balance.